 Your year abroad

-From an academic point of view, you will use your year abroad to perfect your speaking and listening skills.
-This will happen both via study - on your intensive language course - and beyond the classroom as you interact regularly with native speakers.
-By becoming a part of society in your host country you will fully appreciate the customs and culture which inform the language.
+You will use your year abroad to hone and refine your speaking and listening skills.
+This will happen both via study - on your intensive language course - and beyond the classroom as you interact with native speakers.
+By becoming a part of society in your host country you will gain a greater understanding of the customs and culture which inform life in Russia.

-This year presents a unique range of opportunities and challenges, and what we tend to see is that our students return from their year abroad not only with improved language skills but also with a more confident, worldly outlook.
+This year presents a unique range of opportunities and challenges, and our students return from their year abroad not only with improved language skills but also with a more confident, worldly outlook.
 This is something which is recognised and valued in the graduate world.

 Students studying one language